data center design

 This grouping allows administrators to apply policies consistently to specific endpoints, regardless of their physical location within the fabric.
 EPGs enable seamless application mobility and simplify policy enforcement within the ACI environment.

-In some of the lab guides we have in this blog post.
-We are using the following hardware from a rack rental from Cloudmylabs.
+In some of the lab guides in this blog post, we are using the following hardware from a rack rental from Cloudmylabs.
 Remember that the ACI Fabric is built on the Nexus 9000 Product Family.

 The Cisco Nexus 9000 Series Switches are designed to meet the increasing demands of modern networks.
 With high-performance capabilities, these switches deliver exceptional speeds and low latency, ensuring smooth and uninterrupted data flow.
 They support high-density 10/25/40/100 Gigabit Ethernet interfaces, allowing businesses to scale and adapt to growing network requirements.